Best Carbon Dioxide Monitor (Expert Guide)

 - The user is employing the device as an analytical tool where accuracy is paramount.

-- The user is using the device in an extreme environment (temp and humidity).
+- The device is used in an extreme environment (temp and humidity).

-- The user is undertaking an imminently dangerous or extreme application.
-Calibration and bump testing is mandatory since imminent injury or death will occur if the device fails.
+- The user is performing a dangerous application.
+In this case, calibration and bump testing are mandatory since imminent injury or death will occur if the device fails.

-- Bump testing is a procedure when one exposes the gas detector to a small amount of “blast” target gas to ensure the detector operates and alarms as programmed.
+- Bump testing is a procedure where the user exposes the detector to a small amount of “blast” target gas to ensure the detector operates and alarms as programmed.

-- The function of this test is to verify detection operation and build user confidence, particularly in hazardous and critical user applications.
+- The function of this test is to verify proper operation and build user confidence, particularly in hazardous and critical user applications.

-- It is recommended to bump test when first purchased.
-Weekly thereafter especially in LIFE THREATENING and/or DANGEROUS applications in order to verify detector operation.
+- It is recommended to bump test when first purchased, followed by weekly tests.
+These checks are especially important in LIFE THREATENING and / or DANGEROUS applications in order to verify detector operation.
 See video explanation here.

 - CO2 bump test gas is here.

-- Store your carbon dioxide gas detector in normal room temperature - about 70F with 50%RH (well within operating specifications).
+- Store your carbon dioxide gas detector at a normal room temperature - about 70F with 50%RH (well within operating specifications).

-- Store it in a clean environment where no dust or particles exist.
+- Store it in a clean environment with no dust or particles.

-- Store is away from any exhaust gas, concentrated vapors, harsh chemicals.
+- Store it away from any exhaust gas, concentrated vapors, or harsh chemicals.

 - Clean the casing of your detector with a damp cloth.

-- Store it in a stable place where there are no vibrations or continuous shaking.
+- Store it in a stable location where there are no vibrations or continuous shaking.

 When operating a carbon dioxide monitor, there are some important tips to consider.
 Obviously, be smart and read your product manual.
-But do keep these tips in mind:
+Be sure to keep these tips in mind:

-- Ensure the carbon dioxide detector / analyzer is within its calibration period.
+- Ensure the carbon dioxide detector is within its calibration period.

-- Ensure the carbon dioxide detector / analyzer has been bump tested and validated operational.
+- Ensure the carbon dioxide detector has been bump tested and validated as operational.

-- Carbon Dioxide is heavier than air so it tends to drop to the ground.
-If you are concerned about early warning of carbon dioxide, place your sensor low.
+- Carbon dioxide is heavier than air, so it tends to drop to the ground.
+If you are concerned about early warning of carbon dioxide, place your sensor low to the ground.

-- When using a personal protection carbon dioxide meter, turn it ON, and keep it on your man.
+- When using a personal protection carbon dioxide meter, turn it ON, and keep it on your person.
 Set your alarms as desired.

-- If undertaking analytical measurements, keep the unit stationary.
-Ensure humidity and temperature is also tracked and are as constant as possible.
+- If performing analytical measurements, keep the unit stationary.
+Ensure humidity and temperature are also tracked and remain as constant as possible.

-The typical scale of concentration for CO2 is ppm or %.
+The typical scale for CO2 concentration is ppm or %.

-For indoor monitoring, ppm is typically used as CO2 for indoor monitoring ranges from 0 to 5000ppm.
+For indoor monitoring, ppm is typically used as CO2 levels range from 0 to 5,000 ppm.
 PPM stands for 1 part per million.
 So if we have 1 million parts per million, that would be 100%.